 It is also important to understand that we monitor our progress, so we can give you realistic expectations of the deliverables we promise.

-We use the agile software development process, so we can track our progress and give you the most truthful estimate possible for when we can finish your project and what deliverables you receive at that stage.
+We use the agile software development process, so we can track our progress and give you the most truthful estimate possible for when we can finish your project, what deliverables you receive at that stage, and calculate this custom software pricing.

 6 Stages of Velvetech Agile Software Development Process